Music technology development

 3. Royalty and rights management

 Royalty calculations in music aren't simple.
-Master royalties, publishing royalties, neighbouring rights, sync fees, and mechanical royalties all have different rules.
+Master royalties, publishing royalties, neighboring rights, sync fees, and mechanical royalties all have different rules.
 We build systems that ingest usage data, apply your specific deal terms and royalty splits, and generate statements your rights holders can verify.
 The calculation logic is transparent and auditable, not locked in a black box.

 4. Artist management software